mkieblesz/local-workspace/README.md

     source scripts/activate.sh <repo-name-or-acronym>  # source repository environment variables and changes directory to repo
     ```

     Now you can run any commands without worrying about environment variables.
-To go into debugger mode you will have to start server in this terminal.
+To go into debugger mode you will have to start server in current terminal tab.

     ```bash
     fuser -k $PORT/tcp  # stops running server being run by parallel so you can debug directly